-Energized and inspired, you go to the grocery store with list in hand, ready to become a meal prepping pro.
-But, by mid-week, the fresh food you've prepped ends up moldy, wilted or just downright unappetizing.
+Inspired, you go to the grocery store with list in hand, ready to become a meal prepping pro.
+But, by mid-week the fresh food you've prepped ends up moldy, wilted or just downright unappetizing.

 Overnight Oats1 of 12

 How many times have you heard someone exclaim, "I was in such a rush this morning that I grabbed something incredibly healthy for breakfast!"